vbudi000/oadp/velero-lab.md

         provider: aws
     ```

-3. Use the CLI environment to modify the deployment to add annotation to the pod so veleor will backup the Physical Volume Claim. <br/> Run the command:

-    ```
-    oc patch deployment nginx -n nginx-studentNN  -p '{"spec":{"template":{"metadata":{"annotations":{"backup.velero.io/backup-volumes":"nginx-data"}}}}}'
-    ```

-    The command will add an annotation on the pod level so velero will backup the volume with the name of `nginx-data`.
-You must wait until the changes is completed; you can use the command `oc get pod -n nginx-studentNN` to monitor how the pod getting recreated; the changes is completed when there is only a single `Running` pod.

 3. Use the CLI environment to check your velero resources; note that all velero resources are in `openshift-adp` namespace:

     ```